-It's hard to believe that, after 12 years of school, 4 years of college and 4 years of medical school, there is still so much to learn.
+It's hard to believe that, after 12 years of school, four years of college and four years of medical school, there is still so much to learn.
 The first 20 years of school are the foundation and the tools you will need to learn your specialty.
 During your residency you will learn medicine by caring for patients with a variety of diseases.
 The more patients you care for, and the more disease and variations of disease that you see and treat, the more proficient you will become.
 The knowledge obtained from patient care is supplemented with lectures and conferences.

-A typical day in residency starts around 7AM.
-First you see your patients prior to "rounds" to check on the results of diagnostic tests, to see how they are responding to therapy.
+A typical day in residency starts around 7 a.m.
+First you see your patients prior to "rounds" to check on the results of diagnostic tests and to see how they are responding to therapy.
 Next are "rounds" with your team.
 A team usually consists of several interns, a upper level supervising resident, and an attending or teaching physician.
 They take care of a specific group of patients.
 "Rounds" mean you walk around to each patient to discuss his or her care.
 Suggestions on further diagnostic tests and treatments are the usual topics of discussion.
-After rounds you may return to see some patients in more depth, do whatever procedures need to be done, talk to the patient's private physician, etc.
+After rounds you may return to see some patients in more depth, do whatever procedures need to be done, talk to the patient's private physician and so on.

 Usually there is a lecture or conference at some point in the day.
 After lunch new patients are often admitted to your team.
 You will need to do a history and physical exam.
 Then write their admitting orders.
 These are written instructions about which tests, medications, etc. are to be given for this patient.
 At the end of the day you "sign out" to the team that is "on call" that night.
 This is done to tell them about either all your patients or the ones that may run into trouble that night.

 At home it is important to continue to read about medicine, especially at this point in your career.
 However, fatigue plays a big role and you often need recovery sleep from your night on call.